datalad-handbook/book/docs/basics/101-105-install.rst

    No. Instead of from the *root* of the ``DataLad-101`` dataset, you could have also cloned the dataset from within the ``recordings``, or ``books`` directory.
-   In the case of cloning datasets into existing datasets you however need to adjust the paths that are given with the ``-d/--dataset`` option and as a
+   In the case of cloning datasets into existing datasets you however need to adjust the paths that are given with the ``-d/--dataset`` option:
-   destination: ``-d`` needs to specify the path to the root of the dataset, and the destination path needs to start from the directory root.
+   ``-d`` needs to specify the path to the root of the dataset.
 This is important to keep in mind whenever you don't execute the :command:`clone` command from the root of this dataset.
+Luckily, there is a shortcut: ``-d^`` will always point to root of the top-most dataset.
 For example, if you navigate into ``recordings`` the command would be::

-     datalad clone -d ../ https://github.com/datalad-datasets/longnow-podcasts.git recordings/longnow
+     datalad clone -d^ https://github.com/datalad-datasets/longnow-podcasts.git longnow

-   Note that the path did not change and defines a destination starting from the root if the dataset, but ``-d .`` changed to ``-d ../`` (the Unix expression for ``parent directory``, i.e.,  "one-directory-up").
-   Later in this book there is a dedicated section that explains what this ``-d``/``--dataset`` option does and why it is important, but for now just be mindful of the instruction above.

 .. findoutmore:: What if I do not clone into an existing dataset?